OGRECave/ogre/Docs/src/ogre-shadows.md

 @include Samples/Media/materials/programs/GLSL/pssmCasterFp.glsl

 Just write out the depth values here.
-We compute the bias and derivatives in the receiver.
+The bias and derivatives are handled by the @c depth_bias set in the pass.

 @include Samples/Media/materials/programs/GLSL/DepthShadowmapReceiverVp.glsl

 This is a pretty standard vertex shader as well.

 @include Samples/Media/materials/programs/GLSL/DepthShadowmapReceiverFp.glsl

-This shader computes the two depth bias pieces described in section
-@ref DepthBias.
-These are used to offset the stored depth value.
-This is where the notation differs from above, but the translation is quite straightforward.

 Additionally this file implements percentage closest filtering.
 To use unfiltered shadow mapping, comment out the PCF block as noted and uncomment the